Dark Chocolate Truffle Macarons

 Whip egg whites in a clean bowl of a stand mixer.
 As soon as the egg whites start to gain volume, gradually add 2 tablespoons of powdered sugar.
 Whip them just until they are firm but still glossy and supple – when you lift the whisk, the whites should form a peak that drops just a little.

-- Sift the dry ingredients and the cocoa powder through a fairly large holed sieve into the egg whites and gently fold them in, in 2-4 additions.
+Sift the dry ingredients and the cocoa powder through a fairly large holed sieve into the egg whites and gently fold them in 2-4 additions.
 The egg whites will deflate and form a thick batter.
 Keep folding until the peak from the batter dropped into a bowl disappears in less than 30 seconds.
 Do not over mix.

 Pipe the Dark Chocolate Truffle Macarons